from typing import Optional, Tuple

 Args:

-avg_temp: The annual average surface temperature (°C)
+surface_temp: The annual average surface temperature. (°C)

-thermal_amp: The annual thermal amplitude of the soil surface (°C)
+thermal_amp: The annual thermal amplitude of the soil surface. (°C)

-time_lag: The time lag in days (0-365) where January 1st is 0 and 365
+time_lag: The time lag in days (0-365) where January 1st is 0 and 365.

 Returns: